What happens to our waste?

 Refined in Wellington and used in as biofuel, and also incorporated into animal food and cosmetics.
 We use vat oil for this, but there are a number of local companies who arrange this.

 Our contractor for chemical waste is 3R.
 There are a variety of different chemicals collected which need to be processed in different ways depending on their active ingredients.
-Chemicals processed onshore are stabilized before being sent to landfill, and materials sent overseas (to France) are disposed of via a high temperature incineration plant.
+Chemicals processed onshore are stabilised before being sent to landfill.
+Materials sent overseas (to France) are disposed of via a high temperature incineration plant.
 Some are processed onshore and some offshore.

 Compact fluorescent lightbulbs